Types of RCD

 Types of RCDs

-RCD’s (Residual Current Device) are available in many types, the type is not to be confused with overcurrent protective device “curve” type.
+RCDs (Residual Current Device) are available in many types, the RCD type is not to be confused with the overcurrent protective device “curve” type.

-The correct selection of an RCD type all depends on what the RCD is required for, it is the designers responsibility to ensure the correct RCD or RCBO is selected for the job.
+The correct RCD type selected all depends on what the RCD is required for, it is the designers responsibility to ensure the correct RCD or RCBO is selected for the job.

-BS 7671:2018 regulation 531.3.3 states ‘different types of RCD’s exist, depending on their behaviour in presence of DC components and frequencies.
+BS 7671:2018 regulation 531.3.3 states ‘different types of RCD’s exist, depending on their behavior in presence of DC components and frequencies.
 The appropriate RCD shall be selected.

 RCD Types